AltropInc/alt/doc/script/TypeTime.md

 d4 := date.today();       // today in local time zone
 d5 := date.today("Asia/Tokyo"); // today in Tokyo time
 ```
-You can also use the format `yyyymmdd-hh` to represent a date value, and in this format.
+You can also use the format `yyyymmdd` to represent a date value, and in this format.
 This special format can only be used when a date value is expected.
 For example:
 ```altro
 d6: date = 19691031;    // d6 gets a date value in Oct 31, 1969
 d7 := 6691031;          // d7 gets an integer 6691031, not a date